In This Article

 Most people come to an antique store to get their silverplate tea sets and platters appraised, hoping that they strike gold.
 In most cases, this isn’t the case.
-Unfortunately, silverplate value is quite low.
+Unfortunately, the silver plate value is relatively low.
 So how much is this common antique worth?
-Is a full silverplate tea set worth more than a teapot?
+Is a full silver plate tea set worth more than a teapot?
 Are there any pieces that are worth collecting?
 Keep reading to find out more.

-Silverplate is a type of houseware that is made from base metal and plated with a thin coating of silver.
+Silverplate is a type of houseware made from base metal and plated with a thin coating of silver.
 It has the look and feel of sterling silver for a fraction of the cost.
 Silver plating is a process in which a thin layer of silver is plated over a base metal such as copper or brass.
 This process helps protect the underlying metal from corrosion or oxidation, thus increasing its longevity.